JustLeska/what-to-mine-avalon-nano-3/README.md

 Estimated coins in a day : 0.0005377188822576748

-Chance per block	1 in 885000 chance
+Chance per block: 1 in 885000 chance

-Chance per year	1 in 17 chance
+Chance per year: 1 in 17 chance

 USD in a day: 0.19 $